DineWithMe/Development-Tools/Editor/README.md

 ![](./img/12.2.gif?raw=true)

 Comment: Comes with GUI, easy to use, would be better if it uses red color for linter.
+It doesn't check on grammar though.

 # 13. Prettier - Code formatter